Bishmanrock/BishEngine/README.md

 **This engine is terrible!**

 Correct.
 This engine is purely built as a learning excercise for myself, and to hopefully allow myself to create *simple* games in future.
 It is not intended to replace, or even be anywhere near to the level of competing to major, and even minor games engines available on the market.
 It has been uploaded to GitHub as a means for myself to keep track, and I would not advise any user to seriously consider using this for their project.
 However, for those interested in engines, I'm more than happy to collaborate or get feedback.

+**Why C#?**

+Simply: I enjoy C#.
+I have history with Python, Delphi, and a few other languages.
+I even started learning the basics of C++ before starting this project, and dabbling with Raylib.
+However, when I sit down to write code, C# is the language I enjoy and never feels like a chore.
+I know there are arguments out there for better performance in other languages.
+I find these arguments irrelevant given I have no interest in building realistic games.
+C# is the language I enjoy, and given this is a passion project it makes most sense to go with it.
+Going with a language I don't enjoy would only result in burnout and lack of enjoyment, and ultimately an abandoned project.